 Bash hash builtin command

-The hash table is maintained automatically, but you may have a reason to re-calculate the program locations.
-If so, use the hash command.
+The hash table is maintained automatically, but you can force it to re-calculate its program locations with the hash command.

 hash [-l] [-r] [-p pathname] [-d] [-t] [commandname ... ]

 Determine and remember the full pathname of each commandname.
 If no arguments are given, display information about remembered command locations.

 |-d||Forget the remembered location of each commandname.|

 |-l||Display information in a format that can be used as input for another program.|

 |-p pathname||Use pathname as the full path of commandname.|